Melanie Lynskey: Acting style

 Lynskey described herself as a character actress in the early stages of her career but has since renounced the term.
 Regarding her acting technique, she has said:

 I don't have any training [...] so the only thing I have to go on is my own instinct.
 So if a director gives me a note that doesn't feel like it's in line with my instinct, it's very hard for me to do something [that] feels like a lie.
 So, I'll argue it, and I can get kind of feisty because I feel it in my body, I know what is right.

 Asked by a journalist in 2012 about how she felt being cast—up to that point in her career—as a supporting player rather than a lead, Lynskey stated that the "meaty" film parts are mostly written for men, or actresses like Meryl Streep.
-She told a different journalist the same year, "It's been a big issue that I'm not [famous] ...
+She told a different journalist the same year, "It's been a big issue that I'm not [famous ...]
 I'll audition for something and then the feedback has been, 'The director wants you, the creative people want you, but the studio is saying no.' It's depressing, but I understand.
 People are investing a lot of money and they want somewhat of a guarantee".
 She has subsequently taken on leading roles in numerous independent films and been labelled an "indie queen".

 Speaking in 2017 about taking risks in her film work, Lynskey said, "I want to tell stories about women who are interesting and complicated and not like people you've seen before [...]
 There aren't that many opportunities [to do that] except in the independent film world.
 I've made films that have cost $50,000 for the entire film.
 If you're willing to work like that, you get chances to do really creative, interesting stuff".

 Lynskey is often complimented on her ability to perform an American accent.
 She attributes this to staying with Joss Whedon when she first moved to Los Angeles: "When I came here, I stayed in his guest bedroom.
 I watched movie after movie and learned American accents".
 Tim Blake Nelson recalled that when she auditioned for the part of Colleen in Leaves of Grass, "She came in and auditioned for me and then [afterwards she opened her] mouth and started talking in a New Zealand accent and I just couldn't believe it, because her south-eastern Oklahoma accent was so spot on, and it's a very specific accent."

 Lynskey is known for her improvisation skills, which she attributes to classes she attended in her youth.
-She regularly employs dreamwork to help her get into character, as well music: "Every movie I've done I have a particular song I keep going back to that puts me in the right emotional place."
+She regularly employs dreamwork to help her get into character, as well as music: "Every movie I've done I have a particular song I keep going back to that puts me in the right emotional place."